gangldevelop/OLXSortd/README.md

 - **Send or Save**: Send immediately or save as draft

 ### 5. Needs Attention
-- Review contacts that need follow-up based on analysis
+- **Automated Detection**: System automatically identifies contacts that need follow-up
-- Prioritize outreach efforts using engagement metrics
+- **Smart Prioritization**: Contacts are sorted by response rate, email history, and recency
+- **Multi-Category Inclusion**: Includes Inactive, In Touch (60+ days), and Recent (30+ days) contacts
+- **One-Click Drafting**: Click "Draft" to instantly compose re-engagement emails with category-matched templates
-- Track response rates and communication patterns
+- **Tracking**: Monitor which contacts you've reached out to and their response patterns

 ## 🔧 Development